-Brian M. Bergner Jr., sports editor for The Daily Courier in Prescott, Arizona, has covered high school, college and professional sports for over a decade.
-He graduated from Northern Arizona University in 2006 with a bachelor’s degree in journalism and public relations, getting his professional start as a sports information director and in media relations before joining the newspaper business.
-He is an award-winning sports journalist, father of two and husband to a beautiful wife.
+Brian M. Bergner Jr., news/sports editor for The Daily Courier in Prescott, Arizona, has covered high school, college and professional sports for 18 years.
+Beginning his career as a student-assistant sports information director as early as 19, he joined the news business after graduating from Northern Arizona University in December 2006 with a bachelor’s degree in journalism and public relations.
+He is an award-winning multimedia sports journalist, father of two and husband to a beautiful wife.
 He joined The Daily Courier in August 2015.
-Follow him on Twitter and Instagram at @SportsWriter52, or on Facebook at @SportsAboveTheFold.
+Follow him on Twitter, Instagram and SoundCloud at @TheEditorDesk.

 Most high school sports teams across the state have begun their fall seasons with new protocols and social-distancing guidelines, but fans are asking, “Can I attend?”

 For much, if not all, of my adult life, I have avoided the annual fall campaign calling for everyone living under the sun to get a flu vaccine like the plague itself.
 No, I am not an anti-vaxxer, and no, I’m not denying the vaccine from entering my body because of a religious belief of some sort.
 Admittedly, I just never felt it was necessary.

 Leslie Estrada opened the 2020 fall campaign with a first-place finish for the Chino Valley girls cross-country team, taking No. 1 overall in Kingman with a 24:46 overall time Wednesday afternoon.

 One of my favorite Jim Carrey movies of all time is “Liar Liar.”

 Donald Hildebrand, 40, and Shane Adams, 34, were arrested and charged with multiple felonies including drug possession and a 9mm handgun during a traffic stop Sept.
 7, according to at Prescott Valley Police news release.